Skip to main content

 Liveness Goal

-• Funds Liquidity: Funds involved in the contract’s Preceding Txs must not remain indefinitely locked.
+• Funds Liquidity: Funds involved in the contract’s Preceding transactions must not remain indefinitely locked.

-Proof: Since the timelock duration is known and finite, the Termination principle of the Transaction Graph ensures that all funds will eventually be unlocked and flow to Sink Txs within a finite time.
+Proof: Since the time lock duration is known and finite, the Termination principle of the transaction graph ensures that all funds will eventually be unlocked and flow to Sink transactions within a finite time.

 6.2 Bitcoin Settlement Security